mjyc/cycle-robot-drivers/docs/programming_socialrobot_with_cyclejs.md

 runRobotProgram(main);
 ```

-The `main` function takes a collection of streams as an input (`sources`) and returns a collection of streams as an output (`sink`).
-When `runRobotProgram` is called, it creates functions that produce side effects (_Drivers_ in Cycle.js terms) and connects the outputs of the drivers with the input of `main` and the output of `main` with the inputs of the drivers.
+The `main` function takes a collection of streams as input (`sources`) and returns a collection of streams as output (`sink`).
+When `runRobotProgram` is called, it creates functions that produce side effects (_Drivers_ in Cycle.js) and connects the outputs of the drivers with the input of `main` and the output of `main` with the inputs of the drivers.
 This structure enforced by Cycle.js allows programmers to write the pure, reactive `main` function.

 ```js
 // ...